 The minor in Spanish, offered by the School of Humanities, Arts and Cultural Studies, consists of three emphases: language, literature and cultures.
 These emphases are integrated within the discipline and with other disciplines within the New College of Interdisciplinary Arts and Sciences.

-The minor program in Spanish addresses language and examines the cultural production of Spanish-speaking communities.
+The minor program in Spanish adds to students' language fluency and also offers deep insight into the cultures of Spanish-speaking communities.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The minor in Spanish consists of 18 upper-division credit hours (300 or 400 level), chosen in consultation with an academic advisor in the School of Humanities, Arts, and Cultural Studies.